CaptainNapkins/personal-site/about.md

 title: About
 permalink: /about/
 layout: page
-excerpt: Purdue University Student.
+excerpt: Engineer.
 Living the dream.
 comments: false
 ---